emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/03-hashing-and-unit-tests.md

     near view crossword.friend.testnet get_solution

 In the next section we'll add a simple frontend.
-Following chapters will illustrate more Axion concepts built on top of this idea.
+Following chapters will illustrate more Fermi concepts built on top of this idea.